seabeya/tech-stack/go/README.md

 ```

 > [!NOTE]
-> The `select` statement is not a loop.
-It executes only one case even if multiple are ready, or it is a `default` case.
-And then breaks the `select` statement.
+> The `select` statement is not a loop, it executes only one case even if multiple are ready, and then breaks the `select` statement.

 <br>